maxmmyron/SLCE/README.md

 ### Managing the engine

 The engine can be started with the `start` method.
-This method will run all actor preload functions and will initalize the engine loop.
+This method will run all actor preload functions and will initialize the engine loop.

 ```javascript
 engine.start();